CarlosCoba/CarlosCoba.github.io/index.md

 header:
   overlay_image: "/assets/images/horizontal.jpg"
   caption: "Photo: Pagodas"
+  overlay_filter: 0.1 # same as adding an opacity of 0.5 to a black background
 excerpt: Holaaa
 ---

-I am a **postdoc fellow** currently working at ASIAA in Taipei, Taiwan.
+I am a postdoc fellow currently working at the Institute of Astronomy and Astrophysics of Academia Sinica (ASIAA) in Taipei, Taiwan.
-My research interests are focused on the dynamical properties of galaxies and their relationship with the star formation processes.
+My research interests are focused on the dynamical properties of galaxies and how these relate with the star formation processes.